sugimotot/btsdoc-portal/developers/wallet/wallet_full_nodes_witness_nodes.md

 `./cli_wallet -s ws://server-ip` was used.
 Port is missing.
 If your node is running at port 8090, try this `./cli_wallet -s ws://server-ip:8090` (e.g. `./cli_wallet -s ws://127.0.0.1:8090`).

+witness_node should be started with --rpc-endpoint parameter, otherwise you'll be unable to connect to it.

 ***